+141 The Qumran Scrolls

+Bodine

+A study of the texts of Qumran and of the community that produced them, with emphasis on their relationship to the Old and New Testaments.
+May be credited in the Department of Semitics and Old Testament Studies or the Department of New Testament Literature and Exegesis.

+Elective, spring semester, odd-numbered years.
+3 hours.

+143 The Use of the Old Testament in the New Testament

+Glenn

 A textual, exegetical, hermeneutical, and theological study of selected quotations of the Old Testament in the New Testament.
 May be credited in the Department of Semitics and Old Testament Studies or the Department of New Testament Literature and Exegesis.
-Prerequisites: 102 Elements of Hebrew and 202 Elements of Greek.
+Prerequisites: 101-102 Elements of Hebrew and 201-202 Elements of Greek.

-- Biblical Aramaic Glenn A study of Aramaic grammar with readings in Daniel and Ezra.
 Elective, spring semester, odd-numbered years.
+2 hours.

+145 Biblical Aramaic

+Glenn

+A study of Aramaic grammar with readings in Daniel and Ezra.
+Elective, spring semester, odd-numbered years.
+3 hours.

+146 Elements of Ethiopic

+Bodine

-3 hours. - 146 Elements of Ethiopic Bodine An introduction to Ethiopic grammar and literature with emphasis on their relationship and contribution to biblical Hebrew.
+An introduction to Ethiopic grammar and literature with emphasis on their relationship and contribution to biblical Hebrew.
 Prerequisite: 103 Introduction to Hebrew Exegesis.

+Elective, spring semester, odd-numbered years.
+3 hours.

+147 Elements of Aramaic-Syriac

+Bodine

-Elective, spring semester, even-numbered years.
-3 hours. - 147 Elements of Syriac Barker An introduction to Syriac grammar and literature and their relationship to Old Testament studies.
-Elective, 2 hours. - Independent Study in Old Testament
+An introduction to Targumic and Talmudic Aramaic and/or Syriac grammar and literature and their relationship to Old Testament studies.

+Elective.
+2 or 3 hours.

+149 Independent Study in Old Testament

+The Department

-The Department Independent research on some aspect of Old Testament studies not specifically treated in other courses.
+Independent research on some aspect of Old Testament studies not specifically treated in other courses.
 Credit is allowed proportionate to the amount of work but not to exceed four semester hours in any one subject of study.
 Limited to advanced students subject to consent of the professor.

+Offered on approval.

-Some elective courses in Semitics and Old Testament Studies open to Th.M. and S.T.M. students are also open to M.A.B.S. students who have a sufficient knowledge of Hebrew grammar and syntax.
+M.A.B.S.
+COURSES Some elective courses in Semitics and Old Testament Studies open to Th.M. and S.T.M. students are also open to M.A.B.S. students who have a sufficient knowledge of Hebrew grammar and syntax.
 Details are given in the annual Summer School catalog.

-150 A Comparative Study of the Semitic Languages

-Bodine

-An introduction to the history of classical Hebrew by comparing the phonology, morphology, and syntax of other Semitic languages.
+Th.D.
+COURSES A Comparative Study of the Semitic Languages Bodine An introduction to the history of classical Hebrew by comparing the phonology, morphology, and syntax of other Semitic languages.
 2 hours.